postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/introduction-run-button.md

 Run in postman buttons are only available for documentation and embed flows.

-> **Security check**: Do not leak sensitive data like access keys in your collection or environment.
+> **Security check**: Don't leak sensitive data like access keys in your collection or environment.
 Read more about [securely using API keys in Postman](https://blog.postman.com/how-to-use-api-keys/).

 ## Next steps